dprgarner/cv/src/cv.md

 - I helped found the "Front-End Chapter", a cross US-UK team group dedicated to sharing knowledge and best practices in front-end development;
 - I gave talks on Visual Regressions testing, TypeScript, Styled Components, and design patterns in React;
 - I held a half-day introductory workshop on React and our internal UI Components library;
-- I organised and participated in cross-company coding competitions on competitive game-playing AIs and image classification challenges;
+- I ran a lunchtime "Coding Club" teaching front-end frameworks and TDD;
-- I ran a lunchtime "Coding Club" teaching front-end frameworks and TDD.
+- I organised and participated in internal coding competitions on competitive game-playing AIs and image classification with neural networks.

 ## Education